 3. Shallow Basin

-Birds prefer a bath that is quite shallow.
+Birds prefer a bath that is shallow.
 Most birds that visit backyards are small.
-So what may not look like a deep birdbath to you, for the bird it may be seen as too deep.
+So what may not look like a deep birdbath to you, for the bird, it may be seen as too deep.

-A good rule of thumb, to keep most birds happy, is to have the basin about two inches deep or less.
+To keep most birds happy, a good rule of thumb is to have the basin about two inches deep or less.